-- a maneuver commonly done at a lope where a rider and their horse perform a quick and controlled change of direction, often involving a 180-degree turn on the horses tracks.
+- a maneuver commonly done at a lope where a rider and their horse perform a quick and controlled change of direction, often involving a 180-degree turn on the horses tracks, a correct lead is required after the turn.
 The obstacle involves a designated point or marker that riders and their horses must approach and perform a roll back/s. - Typically a Roll Back should be at least 12ft off the wall/course edge.